Stanko/Stanko.github.io/content/art/_index.md

 image = "/art/beach/0.jpg"
 +++

 <div class="notice">This page is still a work in progress.
 I will be adding more drawings in the following days, but I wanted to launch it as soon as the page became presentable.
-Meanwhile, for more content you can check my <a href="https://instagram.com/muffinman_io">Instagram account</a>.</div>
+Meanwhile, for more content you can check out my <a href="https://instagram.com/muffinman_io">Instagram account</a>.</div>

 In 2020 I started playing with generative art and I immediately fell in love with it.
 Soon after, I got a pen plotter.
-Plotter allows me to bring these digital drawings to the physical world.
+The plotter allows me to bring these digital drawings to the physical world.

 I'm very proud of my drawings, so I really hope you'll like them.